Freshwater fish: Exotic species

 An exotic (or non-native) species is defined as a species that does not naturally occur in a certain area or ecosystem.
 This includes eggs and other biological material associated with the species.
 Non-native species are considered invasive if they cause ecological or economic injury.

 The introduction of exotic fish species into ecosystems is a threat to many endemic populations.
 The native species struggle to survive alongside exotic species which decimate prey populations or outcompete indigenous fishes.
 High densities of exotic fish are negatively correlated with native species richness.
-Because the exotic species was suddenly thrown into a community instead of evolving alongside the other organisms, it doesn't have established predators, prey, parasites, etc. which other species do, and the exotic species thus has a fitness advantage over endemic organisms.
+Because the exotic species is suddenly introduced to a community, it does not have any established predators or prey.
+The exotic species then have a survival advantage over endemic organisms.

 One such example is the destruction of the endemic cichlid population in Lake Victoria via the introduction of the predatory Nile perch (Lates niloticus).
 Although the exact time is unknown, in the 1950s the Ugandan Game and Fisheries Department covertly introduced the Nile perch into Lake Victoria, possibly to improve sport fishing and boost the fishery.
 In the 1980s, the Nile perch population saw a large increase which coincided with a great increase in the value of the fishery.
 This surge in Nile perch numbers restructured the lake's ecology.
 The endemic cichlid population, known to have around 500 species, was cut almost in half.
 By the 1990s, only three species of sport fish were left to support the once multispecies fishery, two of which were invasive.
 More recent research has suggested that remaining cichlids are recovering due to the recent surge in Nile perch commercial fishing, and the cichlids that are left have the greatest phenotypic plasticity and are able to react to environmental changes quickly.

 The introduction of the rainbow trout (Oncorhynchus mykiss) in the late 19th century resulted in the extinction of the yellowfin cutthroat trout (Oncorhynchus clarkii macdonaldi) found only in the Twin Lakes of Colorado, USA.
 The yellowfin cutthroat trout was discovered in 1889 and was recognized as a subspecies of the cutthroat trout (Oncorhynchus clarkii).
 The rainbow trout was introduced to Colorado in the 1880s.
 By 1903, the yellowfin cutthroat trout stopped being reported.
 It is now presumed extinct.
 The rainbow trout is invasive worldwide, and there are multiple efforts to remove them from their non-native ecosystems.

-Both species are among the "100 of the World’s Worst Invasive Alien Species," as determined by the IUCN Invasive Species Specialist Group based on their effect on anthropogenic activities, environmental biodiversity and their ability to act as a case study for important ecological issues.
+Both species are among the "100 of the World's Worst Invasive Alien Species," as determined by the IUCN Invasive Species Specialist Group based on their effect on anthropogenic activities, environmental biodiversity and their ability to act as a case study for important ecological issues.